-As the project will result in a temporary impact on the crops and agricultural lands, the study team will rely upon the pricing lists during the execution time provided for the crops in the RAP study.
-(Examples of the pricing lists provided for the crops will be illustrate in Annex 3)
+As the project will result in a temporary impact on the crops and agricultural lands, the study team will rely upon the pricing lists provided for the crops in the RAP study.
+(Sample of prices is put as an Annex2).